bytemanproject/byteman/contrib/bmunit/README.txt

 This is particulary useful when your test class needs to inherit behaviour from a libray class.

-JUnit 4 Style Tests
+JUnit 4/5 Style Tests
 -------------------
-Your test class should be annotated with annotation class org.junit.RunWith supplyng class BMUnitRunner as argument to the annotation.
-BMUnitRunner will load the Byteman agent on demand and will load and unload rules in response to the presence of @BMScript, @BMScripts,  @BMRule or @BMRules annotations.
+For JUnit5 your test class should be annotated with annotation class org.jboss.byteman.contrib.bmunit.WithByteman.
+This annotation integrates with the JUnit5 runner, loading the Byteman agent on demand and loading and unloading rules in response to the presence of @BMScript, @BMScripts,
+@BMRule or @BMRules annotations on the test class and/or test methods.

+@WithByteman
+@BMScripts(. . .)
+public class MyTestClass
+{
+  @Test
   @BMScript(. . .)
+  @BMRules(. . .)
+  public void myTestMethod() {
+    . . .

+For JUnit4 your test class should be annotated with annotation class org.junit.RunWith supplyng class BMUnitRunner as argument to the annotation.
+BMUnitRunner will load the Byteman agent on demand and will load and unload rules in response to the presence of @BMScript, @BMScripts,  @BMRule or @BMRules annotations on the test class and/or test methods.

 @RunWith(BMUnitRunner.class)
+@BMScripts(. . .)
 public class MyTestClass
 {
   @Test
   @BMScript(. . .)
+  @BMRules(. . .)
   public void myTestMethod() {
     . . .

 @BMScript(s) annotation
 -----------------------